-Domestic Regular tariffs will apply, in various service charge types, to other domestic consumers other than Indigent consumers on either conventional and prepaid metering systems.
-A fixed monthly charge is applied to this category of consumers.
+Domestic Regular tariffs will apply, in various service charge types, to other domestic consumers other than Indigent consumers on either conventional or prepaid metering systems.
+A fixed monthly charge may be applied to this category of consumers.

-(c) Commercial Life Line Low energy rate:
+(c) Commercial Lifeline Low energy rate:

-A Commercial Life Line energy rate tariff will apply in respect of prepaid commercial low consumers.
+A Commercial Lifeline energy rate tariff will apply in respect of prepaid commercial low consumers.
 A fixed monthly charge will not be applied to this category of consumers.